I. Scope

 2. The User is required to remove the stated infringing material and any peer-to-peer file sharing software used for this purpose from his/her computer.

 4. The User must write, sign and date a letter stating that the infringing materials and peer-to-peer file sharing software have been removed from his/her computer.
-The Copyright Office retains this letter.
+The University retains this letter.

-5. If the User does not meet with the Head of the Copyright Office within the prescribed time, that individual will be partitioned from the Mason network until such time the Stop It #2 requirements are fulfilled.
+5. If the User does not meet with the designated George Mason official within the prescribed time, that individual will be locked out from the George Mason network until such time the Stop It #2 requirements are fulfilled.

 VIII.
 Dates